 What comes first, the words or music?

-When it comes to lyrics for musical theatre, Scott recognises that they not only express an idea, they also reveal character within the context of a broader story.
-True cabaret songs are more self-contained to tell a complete story, but otherwise share many conventions with musical theatre.
+When it comes to lyrics for Musical Theatre, Scott recognises that they not only express an idea, they also reveal character within the context of a broader story.
+True Cabaret songs however, are typically self-contained to tell a complete story, but otherwise share many conventions with musical theatre.